Featured Articles Categories

 If you're a casual traveler, signing up for a hotel credit card can qualify you for upgrades and special perks usually reserved for touring rock stars.
 Frequent guests can cover the costs of personal trips to the kinds of resorts not usually covered under corporate travel policies.
 Our list of this season's best hotel credit [...]

 - 2012 balance transfer survey

-With holiday shopping on the horizon again, many banks have shifted their marketing toward interest-free purchases and away from fee-free balance transfers.
+With holiday shopping on the horizon again, many banks have shifted their marketing toward interest-free purchases and away from no fee balance transfers.
 The CardRatings.com team revisited 15 credit cards from our February balance transfer survey and added 8 more accounts to our watch list.
-Our September review of 23 balance transfer credit cards reveals that [...]
+Our September review of 23 balance transfer credit cards reveals [...]

 - Retail rejection: Top six reasons your credit card was declined

 There are few things in life more embarrassing than having your credit card declined, especially if you're attempting to make a purchase while you have people with you ("Hey, boss!
 I'll get the check!"
 Oops…).
 But before you slink away in shame, consider that there are a number of reasons your card could be declined, [...]